 Many of the rivers, streams and becks in the Yorkshire Dales are perfect for practicing tenkara fishing and for learning how to fish tenkara style.
-I am a Tenkara Centre UK Endorsed Guide and offer tenkara instruction, tuition and lessons, and tenkara fishing on rivers perfectly suited to this style of fly fishing throughout the Yorkshire Dales.
+I have fished tenkara style on most of the Yorkshire Dales rivers and offer tenkara instruction, tuition, lessons and guided days on rivers perfectly suited to this style of fly fishing throughout the Yorkshire Dales.
 But what is Tenkara?...

 Tenkara is a traditional Japanese method of fly fishing which has taken the fly fishing world by storm over recent years.
 It is mainly used to fish mountain streams for small fish and is still very popular in Japan today.
 Until a few years ago tenkara was virtually unknown outside of Japan.
 It involves using a long rod, typically 11' to 15', but no reel or flyline.
 Tenkara rods are telescopic, making them portable and quick to extend and put to use.
 The leader is attached directly to a short piece of braid, known as a Lillian, at the tip of the tenkara rod.
 The leader used is generally about the same length as the rod in use and can be made from a variety of materials, tapered or level.